moby/moby/docs/sources/reference/builder.md

 to build other images, for example an application build environment or a daemon which may be customized with user-specific configuration.

-For example, if your image is a reusable python application builder, it will require application source code to be added in a particular directory, and it might require a build script to be called *after* that.
-You can't just call *ADD* and *RUN* now, because you don't yet have access to the application source code, and it will be different for each application build.
-You could simply provide application developers with a boilerplate Dockerfile to copy-paste into their application, but that is inefficient, error-prone and difficult to update because it mixes with application-specific code.
+For example, if your image is a reusable Python application builder, it will require application source code to be added in a particular directory, and it might require a build script to be called *after* that.
+You can't just call `ADD` and `RUN` now, because you don't yet have access to the application source code, and it will be different for each application build.
+You could simply provide application developers with a boilerplate `Dockerfile` to copy-paste into their application, but that is inefficient, error-prone and difficult to update because it mixes with application-specific code.

-The solution is to use *ONBUILD* to register in advance instructions to run later, during the next build stage.
+The solution is to use `ONBUILD` to register advance instructions to run later, during the next build stage.

 Here's how it works:

-1. When it encounters an *ONBUILD* instruction, the builder adds a trigger to the metadata of the image being built.
+1. When it encounters an `ONBUILD` instruction, the builder adds a trigger to the metadata of the image being built.
 The instruction does not otherwise affect the current build.
-2. At the end of the build, a list of all triggers is stored in the image manifest, under the key *OnBuild*.
-They can be inspected with *docker inspect*.
+2. At the end of the build, a list of all triggers is stored in the image manifest, under the key `OnBuild`.
+They can be inspected with the `docker inspect` command.
-3. Later the image may be used as a base for a new build, using the *FROM* instruction.
-As part of processing the *FROM* instruction, the downstream builder looks for *ONBUILD* triggers, and executes them in the same order they were registered.
-If any of the triggers fail, the *FROM* instruction is aborted which in turn causes the build to fail.
-If all triggers succeed, the FROM instruction completes and the build continues as usual.
+3. Later the image may be used as a base for a new build, using the `FROM` instruction.
+As part of processing the `FROM` instruction, the downstream builder looks for `ONBUILD` triggers, and executes them in the same order they were registered.
+If any of the triggers fail, the `FROM` instruction is aborted which in turn causes the build to fail.
+If all triggers succeed, the `FROM` instruction completes and the build continues as usual.
 4. Triggers are cleared from the final image after being executed.
 In other words they are not inherited by "grand-children" builds.